MMNetworks/myproxy/README.md

 On Linux it can read a user's NTLM credentials for upstream proxy NTLM authentication.

-On Windows it will use the SSPI interface for upstream proxy Negotiate and NTLM authentication
+On Windows it will use the SSPI interface for upstream proxy Negotiate and NTLM authentication.

-The proxy also supports upstrem proxy Basic authentication on Linux and Windows
+The proxy also supports upstrem proxy Basic authentication on Linux and Windows.

+myproxy can read password during startup instead of reading from Yaml file.

-It logs to either stdout, a logfile, syslog(Linux) or event log(Windows)
+It logs to either stdout, a logfile, syslog(Linux) or event log(Windows).

-On a multiuser system proxy Basic authentication is supported ( should only be used when listening on localhost )
+On a multiuser system proxy Basic authentication is supported ( should only be used when listening on localhost ).

 ## Installing